 The Talent System

-The Digital Age DLC introduces a new talent system for R&D centers and software companies.
+The Digital Age DLC introduces a revamped talent system for R&D centers and software companies.

-Under this new system, lead researchers in R&D centers and lead programmers in software companies must be recruited individually.
+In this system, lead researchers for R&D centers and lead programmers for software companies need to be individually recruited.

 Gameplay Implications

-To hire a lead researcher, click the [Hire Now] button on a R&D unit and you will see the following interfaces:Hire a talent
+To hire a lead researcher, click the [Hire Now] button on an R&D unit, which will bring up the following interface:

-Skill – the current skill level of the job candidate.
+• Skill: The current skill level of the candidate.

-Once hired, you will see the details of the lead researcher at the R&D unit, such as the one shown below.
+Once hired, the details of the lead researcher will appear in the R&D unit, as shown below.

-Besides the lead researcher, each R&D unit also employs a number of researchers as team members, indicated by the staff icons at the bottom-left of the above screenshot.
-(The new talent system only applies to the lead researcher.)
+Besides the lead researcher, each R&D unit also employs a number of researchers as team members, indicated by the staff icons in the bottom-left corner of the screenshot above.
+(The new talent system applies only to the lead researcher.)

-The lead researcher’s skill matters the most for the R&D unit’s overall research efficiency, as how well members of the research team perform depends on the competency of the lead researcher.
+The lead researcher’s skill is the most critical factor in determining the R&D unit’s overall research efficiency, as the performance of the research team members depends on the competency of the lead researcher.

-In the above example, the line “Product Dev Skill: Computer” means that this lead researcher specializes in Computer and his level of skill in Computer is 78.
+In the example above, the line “Product Dev Skill: Computer” indicates that this lead researcher specializes in Computer and has a skill level of 80in this area.

-Since there is a limited supply of talented people in each area of specialization, it is important that you act fast and hire the people you need early in the game.
+Since the supply of talented individuals in each area of specialization is limited, it is crucial to act quickly and hire the people you need early in the game.

 Employee Loyalty

-Below the display of the skill level, it shows the loyalty of the employee.
+Below the skill level display, the loyalty of the employee is shown.

-An employee with stronger loyalty is less likely to be lured away by competitors.
-When an employee’s loyalty level is 80 or higher, it means that the employee is content working for you and is not going to consider headhunting offers by other companies.
+An employee with higher loyalty is less likely to be lured away by competitors.
+When an employee’s loyalty level is 80 or higher, it indicates that they are content working for you and will not consider headhunting offers from other companies.

-When an employee’s loyalty level drops below 20, it means that the discontent has been built up to an extent that the employee may quit anytime.
+However, when an employee’s loyalty level drops below 20, it signifies that their discontent has reached a level where they may quit at any time.

 You can increase an employee’s loyalty in the following ways:

-Another point to keep in mind is that when an employee’s skill improves, the employee will rightly expect a higher salary.
-If you fail to recognize that and give the salary raise that is deserved, the employee’s loyalty will weaken over time.
+Additionally, keep in mind that as an employee’s skill improves, they will reasonably expect a higher salary.
+Failing to acknowledge their growth and provide a well-deserved salary raise will gradually weaken their loyalty.

 Headhunting

-If you have found no suitable candidates for your company’s job openings, you may attempt to headhunt experienced people from other companies.
+If you cannot find suitable candidates for your company’s job openings, you may attempt to headhunt talents from other companies.

 To do so, click the [Headhunt] button to bring up the Headhunt window.

-To headhunt a person, you must offer a higher salary and a signup bonus that is equal to one year salary.
-And the more loyal the person is to his/her current employer, the higher the salary you must offer.
+To headhunt someone, you must offer a higher salary along with a sign-up bonus equal to one year’s salary.
+Additionally, the more loyal the individual is to their current employer, the higher the salary you will need to offer.

 Transferring Talents from Your Subsidiary Companies

-You may transfer a talent from your subsidiary company to your current firm.
+You can transfer a talent from a subsidiary company to your current firm.

-To do so, click the [Headhunt Targets Include Subsidiaries] button.
-Once this is enabled, the list of headhunt targets will include employees from your subsidiary companies.
+To do this, click the [Headhunt Targets Include Subsidiaries] button.
+Once enabled, the list of headhunt targets will include employees from your subsidiary companies.

-Then select a talent from the list and click the [Transfer] button to transfer the talent from your subsidiary company to your current firm.
+Next, select a talent from the list and click the [Transfer] button to move the talent from your subsidiary company to your current firm.

 Viewing Available Talents in Different Cities

-When you are going to build a new R&D center or a software company, you can first view the available talents in different cities from your Human Resources Department to find out where the best talents are located.
+When planning to build a new R&D center or software company, you can first review the available talents in different cities through your Human Resources Department to determine where the best talents are located.

 Raising Team Leads’ Salaries in Accordance with Inflation

-When you play a game with inflation enabled, it is important that you regularly offer salary raises to the team leads in your companies at a rate that matches the inflation.
-If you fail to do so, their loyalty will drop and they will eventually quit their jobs.
+When playing a game with inflation enabled, it is important to regularly offer salary increases to the team leads in your companies at a rate that matches inflation.
+Failure to do so will result in a decline in their loyalty, and they may eventually quit their jobs.

-To relieve you from the tedious task of raising individual salaries manually, the game provides an option for automatically adjusting the salaries of the team leads in your company based on inflation.
-This option is available on the Human Resources Department of your Headquarters and this department is set up for you by default when you start a new game with inflation enabled.
+To save you from the tedious task of manually adjusting individual salaries, the game offers an option to automatically adjust team leads’ salaries based on inflation.
+This option is available in the Human Resources Department of your Headquarters and is enabled by default when you start a new game with inflation enabled.